madmurphy/libconfini/dev/hackings/baremetal/README.md

 The `dev/hackings/baremetal` subdirectory contains all the necessary amendments.
-These are automatically applied when launching `make baremetal-csources` from the top level directory, after having launched `./configure --without-io-api` (the original source code will be preserved).
+These are automatically applied when launching `make all` or `make baremetal-csources` from the top level directory, after having launched `./configure --without-io-api` (the original source code will be preserved).

 The files `pp-utils.c` and `number-parsers.c` constitute a re-implementation of the functions `ini_get_int()`, `ini_get_lint()`, `ini_get_llint()`,